cwi-dis/cwipc/doc/raw-recording.md

 It is possible to record the raw camera streams (RGB and Depth) **while capturing point clouds**.
 This recording is implemented in the low-level native `cwipc` capturing code, so it will work with _any_ application that uses `cwipc`.

-The recording is implemented in both the `realsense` and `kinect` capturers, and the recording can subsequently be played back "as-live" using the `realsense_playback` or `kinect_offline` "capturers".
+The recording is implemented in both the `realsense` and `kinect` capturers, and the recording can subsequently be played back "as-live" using the `realsense_playback` or `kinect_playback` "capturers".

 Recording also works for multi-camera setup, and synchronization between cameras should be maintained.